azrinsler/cloud-resume/README.md

 ## Environment Setup Stuff

 - Make sure you have Java 21 installed
   - JAVA_HOME should point to the correct JDK
+    - Note: may not be required _at this time_?
+I didn't set this on Kubuntu, and Maven still worked just fine.
   - JAVA_HOME should be included in PATH (append "\bin" so Windows can find it good)
   - Point IntelliJ to the .m2 settings.xml and repository defined in this repo
 - Install Maven if necessary
 - [Install or update Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - Install AWS Toolkit Plugin in IntelliJ
 - Install AWS SAM CLI
+  - Note: may be optional; I didn't install on Kubuntu, and Terraform still worked just fine.
 - Install Postman
 - `cd` to Save Recipe (Python) Lambda directory and run an `npm install` (or whatever IntelliJ recommends)
   - This may only be necessary if you want to work on the Python function locally — it does not affect remote?